Skip to main content

 2. Methodology

-IPS estimates are subject to both planned and unplanned revisions.
-Methodological improvements relating to the survey's weighting were introduced for the 2019 estimates, and a revised series was published in May 2019 for the years 2009 to 2018.
+Methodological improvements relating to the survey's weighting were introduced for the 2019 estimates.
+A revised series was published in May 2019 for the years 2009 to 2018.

-The IPS was suspended because of the COVID-19 pandemic between 16 March 2020 and 18 January 2021.
-Therefore, high-level estimates of travel and tourism have been produced by the ONS for April to December 2020 using alternative sources.
-The IPS remained suspended at some seaports and train stations in 2021.
-The ONS has applied the following processes to the data since March 2020:
+The survey was suspended because of the COVID-19 pandemic between 16 March 2020 and 18 January 2021.
+High-level estimates of travel and tourism have been produced by the ONS for April to December 2020 using alternative sources.

 4. Official statistics and partners